Peach Creme Brulees is a super quick and easy dessert recipe that uses just seven simple ingredients and makes great use of juicy summer peaches.

 Why You Will Love This Recipe

-- What's not to love about chilled vanilla custard dotted with fresh peach pieces and topped with warm caramelized sugar.
+- What's not to love about chilled vanilla custard dotted with fresh peach pieces and topped with crispy caramelized sugar.

 - Creme brulee might sound fancy but it is actually a great make-ahead dessert that will instantly impress your dinner guests.

 Fresh Peaches: Fresh peaches taste best but you can also substitute thawed frozen peaches or canned peaches.
-If using fresh peaches peel the skin before using.
-Learn how to blanch and peel a peach here.
+If using fresh peaches blanch and peel the skin before using.

 Heavy Whipping Cream: Some recipes use a combination of both heavy whipping cream and milk to make the custard lighter.
 In my opinion, creme brûlée is meant to be rich so this recipe uses only heavy whipping cream.